joellord/tech-conferences-list/README.md

 ## Web View

-You can see the list of conferences by going [here](https://joellord.github.io/tech-conference-list/webview) so let
+You can see the list of conferences by going [here](https://joellord.github.io/tech-conferences-list/webview/).

 ## How to add a conference